yigitisik/whataifound/README.md

 `autonomy` (how much the AI did, `autonomous` to `retrieval`).
 Field definitions and editorial rules are in [docs/SCHEMA.md](docs/SCHEMA.md).

-Every finding page ends with an **"Is this graded wrong?"** link that opens a prefilled issue naming the entry and its current grades.
-Contesting a grade shouldn't require forking the repo, only a citation.
+Every finding page carries two prefilled issue links: **Submit a check** and **Challenge the grade**.
+An entry nobody has checked leads with the check, since the open question is whether anyone has looked; once a check exists it leads with the challenge.
+Neither requires forking the repo, only a citation.
 The fix is still a pull request; the issue is where it starts.

 ### Why the site is pre-rendered